When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Problem setting and related work

 While we refer to \citet{Mencaroni2025} for the full model details, we summarize the main characteristics here for ease of reference.
 Operations require not only processing time but also electrical power to be executed on machines, and each operation is therefore associated with time-specific power requirements.
 Machines are primarily powered by on-site renewable energy sources, which are preferred due to their zero scope 2 emissions, although their availability is limited and varies over time.
 When renewable generation is insufficient, electricity is drawn from the public grid, which can be considered unlimited in availability but has a non-zero and time-varying carbon intensity depending on the grid's energy mix.
 The objective is to minimize the scope 2 greenhouse gas (GHG) emissions while ensuring that all the jobs are completed within the given planning horizon.

-Figure \ref{fig:makespan_vs_CAS} illustrates two optimal schedules for the same instance: one optimized for makespan and the other for carbon emissions.
+Figure \ref{fig:makespan_vs_CAS} illustrates two optimal schedules for instance \textit{CAS-PFSP-M3T1\_benchmark}: one optimized for makespan and the other for carbon emissions.
+This instance consists of 12 jobs processed on 3 machines and the complete data are available in the public repository referenced in Section \ref{subsection:instance_datasets}.
 While both achieve the same production goals, carbon-aware scheduling strategically delays certain operations to align energy-intensive processing with periods of low grid carbon intensity, thereby reducing overall emissions.